-Thirty-one percent of items first ignited in portable heater fires fell under the "soft goods, wearing apparel" category (Figure 4).
+The leading category of items first ignited in portable heater fires, structural component or finish, accounted for 29% of fires (Figure 4).
+This category includes structural members or framing, exterior trim and finishes, interior wall coverings, insulation within the walls, and floor coverings such as rugs or carpets.
+The next leading category, soft goods, wearing apparel, accounted for another 24% of portable heater fires.
 This category includes bedding, curtains and clothing.
-The next leading category, "structural component or finish," accounted for another 27 percent of portable heater fires.
-This category includes structural members or framing; exterior trim and finishes; interior wall coverings; insulation within the walls; and floor coverings, such as rugs or carpets.
-"Furniture, utensils" was the third leading category at 16 percent.
+General materials was the third leading category at 18%.